Youth Development Program

 We utilize our food service-based businesses to teach and provide experiential learning for our trainees.
 This innovative program provides participants with comprehensive workforce and soft skills training along with an appreciation for quality, whole and freshly-prepared food.
-85% of our Youth Development Program participants are employed on graduation and 75% are still employed at the sixth month benchmark.

 Our Recipe for Success

 Our Youth Development Program provides participants with both occupational and employability skills training and addresses the social issues that have created barriers to employment.
 The objective of the Youth Development Program is to graduate students with a sense of purpose and the skills, tools and opportunities to thrive in gainful employment.

 We take a holistic approach by combining hands-on food service training with classroom instruction, individual case management, job placement services and follow-up support.
 All aspects of our innovative Youth Development Program are developing a participant’s ability to become independent and self-sufficient – and of course, successfully employed.

 Our students participate in an attainment-based training program, progressing through different levels or tiers of training and achievement, thus giving them a sense of accomplishment and the motivation to complete the program.
 Liberty’s Kitchen also has an open admission policy with the ability to take new participants anytime there is availability; having participants staggered in our learning tiers provides more opportunities for hands-on training and more importantly, creates real opportunity for peer mentoring.